 \subsection{Theory-Driven Directions}

 Some other future directions dig into the root of graph theory.
-More specifically, focusing on some fundamental improvement on neural network structure design, or better ways of expressing the graph representations.
+More specifically, it focuses on some fundamental improvements in neural network structure design, or better ways of expressing the graph representations.
 These directions require background knowledge of their mathematical backgrounds.
-All in all, breakthroughs in these directions might not end up in immediate impact, but every study in these directions has the potential to change the entire field, sooner or later.
+All in all, breakthroughs in these directions might not end up with immediate impact, but every study in these directions has the potential to change the entire field, sooner or later.